processing/p5.js-web-editor/contributing.md

 # How Can I Contribute?

 ### First Timers
 For first-time contributors or those who want to start with a small task: [check out our list of good first bugs](https://github.com/processing/p5.js-web-editor/labels/good%20first%20issue).
-These issues have an assigned mentor to help you out and are great issues for learning about the web editor, its file structure and our development process.
+First read the github discussion on that issue and find out if there's currently a person working on that or not.
+If no one is working on it or if there has was one claimed to but has not been active for a while, ask if it is up for grabs.
+It's okay to not know how to fix an issue and feel free to ask questions about to approach the problem!
+We are all just here to learn and make something awesome.
+Someone from the community would help you out and these are great issues for learning about the web editor, its file structure and its development process.

 ### Want something more challenging
 If you're already familiar with the project or would like take on something a little more challenging, please take a look at the [priority: high](https://github.com/processing/p5.js-web-editor/labels/priority%3Ahigh) issues.

 ### Feature Enhancement
-If you want to like building new things, please take a look at [type: feature](https://github.com/processing/p5.js-web-editor/labels/type%3Afeature).
+If you want to work on building new things, please take a look at [type: feature](https://github.com/processing/p5.js-web-editor/labels/type%3Afeature).

 If you'd like to work on a bug, please comment on it to let the maintainers know.
 If someone else has already commented and taken up that bug, please refrain from working on it and submitting